JakeHukari/Linky/README.md

 # What Does Linky Do?

-Linky is a tool you can use to shorten or create custom URL's, this is a great social engineering tool to make links appear as something that they are not.
+Linky is a tool you can use to shorten or create custom URL's, this is a great tool to make links appear as something different

 # How Do I Use Linky?